 Feline Enteritis (also knows as Feline Parvovirus)

-Enteritis is one of the most contagious feline diseases in the UK and is also known as Parvovirus, which is known to cause similar problems in the canine world:
+Enteritis is one of the most contagious feline diseases in the UK and is also known as Parvovirus.
+This also causes similar problems in dogs as well:

 The schedule for kitten and cat vaccinations is very similar to that required for dogs and puppies.